JMYoung93/ReadMe-Generator-/README.md

 *Steps required to install project and how to get the development environment running:*

-Download the files from the repository, save files, and run node in bash.
+By downloading the files from my repository.